mangusta123/traderobots1/README.md

 2.DeltaStrategy is based on regularly preparing a close window, i.e. accumulating a specific number of

-close values from minute bars, then calculating STDEV and Z-Score for them (definition of Z-score is given
+close values from ticks, then calculating STDEV and Z-Score for them (definition of Z-score is given

 in the code)